lluppesms/azdo.pipeline.library/readme.md

 ## Pipeline Examples

-The YML pipeline examples have a step in them that adds this repo as a repository in your pipeline.
+The YML pipeline examples have a step in them that adds a second repo to your pipeline.
-It checks out this repo, then you can reference the pipes and templates in this repo.
+It checks out the repo, then references the pipes and templates from this second repo.

+### Fork This Repo

+- To use these examples you will need to fork this repo and customize the pipelines to fit your needs.

 ### Check Out Example

+- Add this checkout to your pipelines and change the links to point to your forked repo.

 ```yaml
 resources: